Home roasting coffee: Equipment

 Specially designed electric coffee roasters have been available since the 1970s.
 These counter-top appliances automate the roasting process, including a cooling cycle at the end.
 Unlike hot-air poppers they are designed to withstand extended high temperature operation.
 Two main types exist: the fluid-bed or fluid-air roaster, and the drum roaster.
 The fluid-bed roaster heats the beans faster, retaining more of their desirable acidic flavor compounds.
 However, the resulting roasted bean is tougher, harder to grind, and less of it ends up as "mouth feel" or body in the coffee beverage.
 The drum roaster takes more time so the acidic compounds are less in evidence, having evaporated somewhat to yield a mellow-tasting beverage.
 The roasted bean is softer and easier to grind, and more of it contributes to the body of the beverage.

-One drawback of the electric roasting appliances is their small capacity: 4 to 8 oz for fluid-bed, and somewhat more for drum roaster.
+One drawback of the electric roasting appliances is their small capacity: 4 to 8 oz for fluid-bed, and somewhat more for drum roasters.
 They are also expensive.
 Another drawback is that most models emit smoke.

 No matter what roasting method is used, the weather can affect the results, especially if roasting outdoors.
 Cold temperatures can extend the roasting time, adversely affecting the bean.
 In extreme cold the roaster may fail to reach proper temperature.
 Humidity is a lesser concern; it changes the roasting time and resulting quality.

 Other unusual home roasting methods have been tried by inventive enthusiasts, such as various modifications of fluid-bed roasters and popcorn poppers, the use of a heat gun aimed into a metal bowl, a heat gun aimed into a bread machine, a modified rotisserie in a gas-fired barbecue grill, and many more.